annyh/annyh.github.io/_posts/2018-5-1-Why-I-refuse-to-do-take-home-programming-assignments-for-programming-interviews.md

 ---
 layout: post
-title: Why I refuse to do take home programming assignments for interviews
+title: Why I refuse to do take-home programming assignments for interviews
 tags: career technology
 ---

 Take-home problems, in which a company asks a prospective engineer to complete at the engineer's leisure, has aggravated me on several accounts.
 These are the arguments against it.

-**Assumptions of the interviewer who assigns a take home assignment**
+**Assumptions of the interviewer who assigns a take-home assignment**

 a) the interviewee has time to implement the solution, AND